ballerina-platform/ballerina-dev-website/spec/xmldata/spec.md

 _Edition_: Swan Lake

 ## Introduction
-This is the specification for the Xmldata standard library of [Ballerina language](https://ballerina.io/), which provides APIs to perform conversions between XML and JSON/Ballerina records.
+This is the specification for the Xmldata Ballerina library of [Ballerina language](https://ballerina.io/), which provides APIs to perform conversions between XML and JSON/Ballerina records.

 The Xmldata library specification has evolved and may continue to evolve in the future.
 The released versions of the specification can be found under the relevant Github tag.